 The good news is LightRail has a cord keeper in the form of the auxiliary trolley.
 This grow equipment accessory item has a lot of other uses including festooning ductwork and moving grow light #2 or grow light #3 with a push pull extender rod.
 That’s as part of the LightRail Add A Lamp Kit and can come in the standard version or the Extreme Duty Version.
 But, there is another use and that’s as a cord keeper.
 So, as part of how to keep grow light power cords, the LightRail auxiliary trolley is perfect.
 Here is how this grow light system accessory superstar works.

 We can accordion out our grow light power cords by tying each section.
 And, that’s tying onto the bottom eye hook of the LightRail auxiliary trolley with a zip tie (see photo).
-So, as the grow light moves along the light mover rails, each auxiliary trolley moves along as the power cord travels out.
+So, as the grow light moves along the light mover rails, each auxiliary trolley moves along as the power cord travels out, see schematic below.
 Then, when the grow light comes all the way back, these auxiliary trolleys all contract back to one end.
 However, it’s not just that easy.
 There are important grow equipment details to keep in mind to make this all work.
 And, here is how we do that.

 Set up our grow room design like this